AlickMitchell/alickmitchell.github.io/content/posts/single_area_ospf_on_linux/index.md

 ospfd=yes
 ospfd_instances=1,5,6
 ```
-- I found that just restarting the frr process, didn't enable the processes in the vtysh though they showed running on the system, and I had to reboot the device.
+- I found that just restarting the frr process, didn't enable the instances in the vtysh though they showed running on the system, and I had to reboot the device.

 We'll now set the router-id for the device.
 ```